-Willie Handler has 28 years of experience in the insurance sector with 20 years working on insurance regulatory policy with the Financial Services Commission of Ontario and 8 years operating his own consulting business.
-He has provided strategic advice to a wide range of clients who dealing with an evolving regulatory environment.
-He holds a Bachelor of Science from the University of Toronto, a Master in Health Administration from the Fox School of Business at Temple University and a Master in Public Administration from the Schulich School of Business at York University.
+Willie Handler has 28 years of experience in the insurance sector with 20 years working on insurance regulatory policy with the Financial Services Commission of Ontario and eight years' operating his own consulting business.

+Willie has provided strategic advice to a wide range of clients dealing with an evolving regulatory environment.
+He holds a Bachelor of Science from the University of Toronto, a Master's degree in Health Administration from the Fox School of Business at Temple University and a Master's degree in Public Administration from the Schulich School of Business at York University.